annahedstroem/MetaQuantus/README.md

 ## Library

-MetaQuantus is an open-source, general-purpose tool that serves as a development tool for XAI researchers and Machine Learning (ML) practitioners to verify and benchmark newly constructed metrics (i.e., ``quality estimators'').
+MetaQuantus is an open-source, development tool for XAI researchers and Machine Learning (ML) practitioners to verify and benchmark newly constructed metrics (i.e., ``quality estimators'').
 It offers an easy-to-use API that simplifies metric selection such that the explanation method selection in XAI can be performed more reliably, with minimal code.
 MetaQuantus includes:

 - A series of pre-built tests such as `ModelPerturbationTest` and `InputPertubrationTest` that can be applied to various metrics
 - Supporting source code such as for plotting and analysis
-- Various tutorials e.g., [Getting-Started-with-MetaQuantus](anonymous) and [Reproduce-Experiments](anonymous)
+- Various tutorials e.g., [Getting-Started-with-MetaQuantus](https://github.com/annahedstroem/MetaQuantus/blob/main/tutorials/Tutorial-Getting-Started-with-MetaQuantus.ipynb) and [Reproduce-Paper-Experiments](https://github.com/annahedstroem/MetaQuantus/blob/main/tutorials/Tutorial-Reproduce-Experiments.ipynb)

 ## Installation